Skip to main content Skip to navigation

 • Rewriting your work or translation.
 It is important that you develop your own distinctive academic voice.
 Markers would much rather read imperfect English that is your voice than perfect English written by another human or AI.
 See also the Proofreading policy.

-Criticality, detail and reflectivity in ADC Assessments
+Criticality, detail and reflectivity in ADC assessments

 ADC assessments involve critically reflecting on your teaching methods.
-In some courses, you'll need to align your practice with the Professional Standards Framework (PSF).
+On some of our course, you'll need to align your practice with the Professional Standards Framework (PSF).
 You must explain how your decision-making incorporates key pedagogical concepts and theories.
 Demonstrating care for students, aligning with personal, institutional, and broader values is essential.
 Your teaching approaches and decisions should be informed by subject-specific knowledge and educational research.
 General or abstract teaching discussions are insufficient; you must detail your experiences and justify your choices.As you can see, much of the content that is crucially important to success in our assessments is rooted in the teaching practice and detailed reflections of our course participants.
 This is why LLMs should only be used in a limited, assistive capacity on ADC courses.
 Anything that you submit as part of your formative or summative assessment should (1) Draw on authentic, detailed examples of your own teaching practice; (2) Represent your own reasoning about the aspect of your teaching practice in question; (3) Reflect your own rigorous and meaningful engagement with relevant pedagogical literature, educational data and institutional or sector wide policies and expectations.

-Record Keeping Advice for Interactions with AI Tools
+Record keeping advice for interactions with AI tools

 The declaration will also remind course participants that they “are advised to keep good records of their interactions with any AI regarding all their submissions in case they are later required as part of any further assessment, investigation or similar.”.